YottaDB/YDBGvstat/README.md

 yottadb -run ^gvstat --csvdump
 ```

-The CSV data can for example be imported into Excel to be analyzed.
+The CSV data can for example be imported into a spreadsheet to be analyzed.

 Note that the above commands depend on the YottaDB environment variables to be initialized.
 This can be done for example by soursing the script `ydb_env_set`.